Wilmington North Carolina

-Founded circa 1739 and once served as a sanctuary for pirates such as Blackbeard.
+Founded circa 1739 and served as a sanctuary for pirates such as Blackbeard.

-Named for British Whig Statesman, Lord Spencer Compton, England's Earl of Wilmington.
+Named for Whig Statesman, Spencer Compton, England's Earl of Wilmington.

-Was largest city in North Carolina , population 9553, until the end of the Civil War in1865.
+Largest city in North Carolina , population 9553, until the end of the Civil War.

-Fort Fisher was the last Confederate port to fall to Union Forces at end of the Civil War.
+Fort Fisher was last Confederate port to fall to Union Forces in the Civil War.

-Was a major naval dockyard construction site for over 250 World War II "Liberty Ships."
+Was a major naval construction site for over 250 World War II "Liberty Ships."

-City had POW camps where over 500 enemy soldiers were held during World War II.
+City had POW camps where over 500 enemy soldiers were held during WW II.

-Model who posed for the famous portrait "Whistler's Mother" once lived in Wilmington.
+Model who posed for the portrait "Whistler's Mother" once lived in Wilmington.

-Home town of Henry Bacon, architect of Abraham Lincoln Memorial in Washington D.C.
+Home town of Henry Bacon, the architect of Lincoln Memorial in Washington.

-Wilmington to Weldon Railroad completed in 1840, was world's longest at 161.5 miles.
+Wilmington to Weldon Railroad was the world's longest in 1840 at 161.5 miles.

-The Bijou opened on Front Street in 1906.
-Was first motion picture theater in the state.
+The Bijou, which opened in 1906 was first motion picture theater in the state.

-The Morning Star News is North Carolina's oldest continuously operating newspaper.
+The Morning Star is North Carolina's oldest continuously operating newspaper.

-Home of Laney High School that cut Michael Jordan from the varsity basketball team.
+Home of High School that cut Michael Jordan from the varsity basketball team.

-Film production studio location for more than 300 motion pictures/television shows.
+Film studio that has produced more than 300 motion pictures/television shows.

-Home port of the retired World War II Battleship "USS North Carolina" since 1962.
+Home port of retired World War II Battleship "USS North Carolina" since 1962.